lindonbej/blaine-believes/index.markdown

 ---

 I made this blog so I could share my testimony and thoughts on faith as a member of The Church of Jesus Christ of Latter-day Saints.
 It is my desire that what you read here will help you better understand Jesus Christ and His restored Church, and help you on your journey to know God for yourself.
 Browse posts below, or checkout one of the following pages:
- - About: learn why I made this blog
+ - [About this Site](/about): learn why I made this blog
- - The Church: a brief introduction to the Church of Jesus Christ of Latter-day Saints
+ - [About the Church](/the-church): a brief introduction to the Church of Jesus Christ of Latter-day Saints
- - My Story: the story of why I believe in Jesus Christ and the Church
+ - [My Story](/my-story): the story of why I believe in Jesus Christ and the Church